bcooper94/EventExtraction/README.md

 # EventExtraction

+Developed by Brandon Cooper, Joey Wilson, and Tobias Bleisch

 ## Stanford CoreNLP Installation
 In order to run the Baseline.py using Stanford CoreNLP, you have to add the following environmental variables: